THE SADNESS OF ELON MUSK

 “That’s so difficult.”

-Rogan is doing a brilliant job, gently probing, coaxing….
+Rogan is letting him speak, gently probing….
 This is on the money, now.
-But he blows it.

 “Do you think about, like, what things would improve people’s experience?
 Like what, what would change the way people interface with life… that would make them more relaxed, more happy?
 Do you think, like, what could I do that would help people, that maybe they wouldn’t be able to figure out?”